WouterDurnez/fence/README.md

 No, not that kind of fence.
 The once with the interlinked pieces of metal.
 Like a chain fence?

 `Fence` is a simple, lightweight library for LLM communication.
-A lot of the functionality derived from LangChain (the OG LLM package) basics, since that's how the package was born - as a stripped down version of LangChain functionality, with cooler names.
+A lot of the functionality was inspired by/derived of LangChain (the OG LLM package) basics, since that's how the package was born - as a stripped down version of LangChain functionality, with cooler names.

 ## 🤔 Raison d'être

 ### Why does this exist?

 The simple answer: by accident.
 The slightly longer answer: LangChain used to be (is?) a pretty big package with a ton of dependencies.
 The upside is that it's powerful for PoC purposes, because it has it all.

 The downsides:

 - It's **_big_**.
 It takes up a lot of space (which can be an issue in some environments/runtimes), often for functionality that isn't needed.
 - It's fairly **_complex_**.
 It's a big package with a lot of functionality, which can be overwhelming for new users.
 - It **_wasn't exactly dependable_** in an industrial setting before.
 Version jumps were common, and the package was often broken after a new release.

+As a result, many developers (particularly those working in large production environments) have advocated for more lightweight, custom functionality that favors stability and robustness.

 ### Circling back: why Fence?

 Since our work was in a production environment, mostly dealing with Bedrock, we just started building some **basic components** from scratch.
 We needed a way to communicate with our models, which turned out to as the `Link` class (_wink wink_).
 Then, some other things were added left and right, and this eventually turned into a miniature package.
 Not in small part because it was fun to go down this road.
-It's not as powerful as LangChain or some of the other things out there, but it does the job in a lightweight, simple way.
-It's also meant to be a lot more stable, since we're not adding new features all the time.
+But mostly because it strikes the right balance between convenience and flexiblity.

+Naturally, it's nowhere as powerful as, for instance, LangChain.
+If you want to build a quick PoC with relatively complex logic, maybe go for the OG instead.
+If you want to be set on your way with a simple, lightweight package that's easy to understand and extend, Fence might be the way to go.

 ## 💪 Features